Accounting · Austin

 Exactly what you get

 A revenue layer that sits on QuickBooks or Xero and automates what they can't: ASC 606 recognition across your real contract mix, deferred-revenue schedules posted automatically, SaaS-plus-hardware consolidation, and an audit trail on every number.
-It syncs with your billing system and feeds investor-grade reporting to your business intelligence dashboards, complementing your custom ERP (Enterprise Resource Planning) and CRM (Customer Relationship Management) rather than replacing your books.
+It syncs with your billing system and feeds investor-grade reporting to your business intelligence (BI) dashboards, complementing your custom ERP (Enterprise Resource Planning) and CRM (Customer Relationship Management) rather than replacing your books.
 The dangerous spreadsheet retires; QuickBooks stays.

 How to choose a developer in Austin